DroidTest/TimeMachine/README.md

 ## Envrionment Dependency ##
 TimeMachine runs on a Unix-like operating system.
-The following is required to set up TimeMachine:
+The followings are required to set up TimeMachine:
 * Android SDK with API 25
 * Python 2.7
 * Ububntu 18.04 64-bit or Mac-OSX 10.15